Keerthika0414/finance-project/README.md

 }
 ```
 **Keep in mind that all the paths are relative to the `curie.config.js` file**
+But if you don't create a config file, `InitApp({...})` will either take the config from the default options or it's parameters.

 ## <div id="file_structure">File structure</div>
 As you might already know from [the section above](#config), curie-server highly depends on the file structure.
 An example file structure: